Code-Institute-Submissions/NScotty-project1/README.md

 4. Under *Source*, select the None tab and change it to *Master* and click *Save*.
 5. Finally once the page resets scroll back down to the GitHub Pages Section to see the following message *"Your site is ready to be published at (Link to the GitHub Page Web Address)"*.
 It can take time for the link to open your project initially, so please don't be worried if it does not load immediately.

-**Forking the GitHub Repository**
+**Cloning the GitHub Repository**

 You can fork a GitHub Repository to make a copy of the original repository to view or make changes without it affecting the original repository.

-1. Find the GitHub repository you want to fork.
+1. Find the GitHub repository you want to Clone.
 2. Click the Code button.
 3. Copy the link shown.
 4. In Gitpod, change the directory to the location you would like it to be.